exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 Finding the Corresponding Docker Images to the Current Build Context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-EXASLCT computes a hash value for the whole build context of an image
+``exaslct`` computes a hash value for the whole build context of an image
 and adds the hash value to the tag of the image.
 Responsible for hashing
 the build context is the ``BuildContextHasher`` which uses the
 ``FileDirectoryListHasher``.